United Kingdom 2022

-In November, the Northern Ireland government agreed to establish an independent public inquiry, along with other measures co-designed with survivors, into “mother and baby homes”, Magdalene Laundries and work houses, which operated between 1922 and 1990.
-Many women and girls who became pregnant outside marriage were sent to these institutions and suffered arbitrary detention, forced labour, ill-treatment and the forced adoption of their babies.6
+Despite a commitment from the Northern Irish government in November 2021, an independent public inquiry was not established into “mother and baby homes”, “Magdalene laundries” and “work houses”, which operated between 1922 and 1990.
+Many women and girls who became pregnant outside marriage at that time were sent to these institutions and suffered arbitrary detention, forced labour, ill-treatment and the forced adoption of their babies.

 Sexual and reproductive rights

 Despite the decriminalization of abortion in Northern Ireland, there was an ongoing failure to deliver fully commissioned and funded abortion services.
 In October, the secretary of state for Northern Ireland announced that he would commission the services directly from health trusts, given the failure of the Northern Ireland minister for health to do so.
 Northern Ireland is currently the only part of the UK without telemedicine provision.

 There was still no provision for late-term abortions in Scotland, resulting in women having to travel to England.

 In March, the independent inquiry into maternity practices at Shrewsbury and Telford Hospital NHS Trust was published.
 The inquiry found that, over the course of 20 years, 201 babies and nine mothers who died in or following childbirth could or would have survived if the trust had provided better care.
 A police investigation was launched.

 In May, the government introduced the Northern Ireland Troubles (Legacy and Reconciliation) Bill.
 The bill included an end to all criminal, civil and coronial judicial activity for all conflict-related incidents, amounting to a de facto amnesty for human rights violations during the conflict, which took place from 1966 to 1998.